EchoEchoooo/School/erc20/README.md

 2. **Mint Tokens**: The owner can mint tokens by calling the `mint` function.
 3. **Transfer Tokens**: Users can transfer tokens using the `transfer` function.
 4. **Burn Tokens**: Users can burn their tokens to reduce the total supply.

+## Using the Program

+To interact with the `IdoloCoin` smart contract, follow these steps:

+1. **Set Up Your Environment**:

+   - Ensure you have a development environment set up with tools like [Truffle](https://www.trufflesuite.com/truffle) or [Hardhat](https://hardhat.org/).
+   - Install the necessary dependencies, including OpenZeppelin contracts.

+2. **Deploy the Contract**:

+   - Write a deployment script that specifies the initial owner's address.
+   - Use the command line to deploy the contract to your desired Ethereum network.

+3. **Mint Tokens**:

+   - Call the `mint` function from the owner's account to create new tokens.
+   - Example: `idoloCoin.mint("recipient_address", amount);`

+4. **Transfer Tokens**:

+   - Any user can call the `transfer` function to send tokens to another address.
+   - Example: `idoloCoin.transfer("recipient_address", amount);`

+5. **Burn Tokens**:
+   - Users can call the `burn` function to destroy their tokens.
+   - Example: `idoloCoin.burn(amount);`

 ## License